-Image: Multi Shot Noise Reduction
+Multi Shot Noise Reduction This applies noise reduction with h

 This applies noise reduction with higher image quality than [High].
 For a single photo, four shots are taken continuously and aligned and merged automatically into a single JPEG image.
 If the image-recording quality is set to RAW or RAW+JPEG, you cannot set [Multi Shot Noise Reduction].